jarun/imgp/README.md

 - PNG files with lower target hres/vres are not converted (even if `--convert` is used).
 Run `imgp --convert (*.png)` separately to convert those.
 - Resize and rotate are lossy operations.
 For additional reductions in size try `--optimize` and `--eraseexif` options.
 - Option `--optimize` is slower, the encoder makes an extra pass over the image in order to select optimal encoder settings.
+- Progressive JPEG images are saved as progressive.

 ### Examples